powellsr/ns-tech-training-docs/video.md

 5. Once the source and destination are correctly selected, press Take to switch the input / output mapping of the selected feeds.
 6. Press Clear at any time through this process to cancel.

 For example, one change that occasionally needs to be made is to switch between the media feed and the drum cam.
 The input for the video feed is 9 and the input for the drum cam is 16.
-The desired output is 4 (TODO: check this).
-To switch, press dest, then 4, then source, then 9 / 16, then take.
+The desired output is 2.
+To switch, press Dest, then 4, then source, then 9 / 16, then take.
 The video feed should switch on the monitor.

 ### Remote camera controls (two remote controlled cameras)
 The two remote cameras are controlled using the camera control console located in front of the video production monitor.